Neutrogena and Aveeno recall: Johnson & Johnson pulls spray sunscreens over cancer fears

-Users of certain Neutrogena and Aveeno-brand sunscreens should stop using the products right away.
+Users of certain Neutrogena and Aveeno sunscreens should stop using the products right away.
 That’s because maker Johnson & Johnson has found traces of benzene in some of the products.
 Benzene is a human carcinogen that can cause cancer.

 In a press release, Johnson & Johnson says consumers should cease using the following products immediately: